The PeleLMeX Model

 Advection schemes

 PeleLMeX relies on the AMReX-Hydro implementation of the 2nd-order Godunov method, with several variants available.
 The basis of the Godunov approach is to extrapolate the cell-centered quantity of interest (\(U\), \(\rho Y\), \(\rho h\)) to cell faces using a second-order Taylor series expansion in space and time.
 As detailed in AMReX-Hydro documentation, the choice of the slope order and limiting scheme define the exact variant of the Godunov method.
-Of particular interest for combustion applications, where sharp gradients of intermediate chemical species are found within flame fronts, the Godunov_BDS approach provides a bound-preserving advection scheme which greatly limits the appearance of over-/under-shoots, often leading to critical failure of the stiff chemical kinetic integration.
+Of particular interest for combustion applications, where sharp gradients of intermediate chemical species are found within flame fronts, the Godunov_BDS approach provides a bound-preserving advection scheme which greatly limits the appearance of over-/under-shoots.
+Such non-monotonicity would otherwise lead to critical failure of the stiff chemical kinetic integration.

-Note that in the presence of EB, only the Godunov_PLM variant is available.
+Note that in the presence of EB, only the Godunov_PLM variant is currently available.

 AMR extension

-In contrast with PeleLM, PeleLMeX do not rely a on subcycling approach to advance the AMR hierarchy.
+In contrast with PeleLM, PeleLMeX does not rely a on subcycling approach to advance the AMR hierarchy.
 This difference is illustrated in the figure below comparing the multi-level time-stepping approach in both codes:

 In practice, PeleLM will perform a total of 7 single-level advance steps, while PeleLMeX will perform 4 multi-level ones to reach the same physical time, advancing the coarser levels at a smaller CFL number whereas PeleLM maintain a fixed CFL at all the level.
-It might seem that PeleLMeX is thus performing extra work, but because it ignore fine-covered regions, PeleLMeX do not need to perform the expensive (and often very under-resolved) chemistry integration in fine-covered areas.
+It might seem that PeleLMeX is thus performing extra work, but because it ignores fine-covered regions, PeleLMeX does not need to perform the expensive (and often very under-resolved) chemistry integration in fine-covered areas.
+Synchronization across levels in PeleLMeX is also far simpler.
 An exact evaluation of the benefits and drawbacks of each approach is under way.

 Geometry with Embedded Boundaries